 Over the last months we’ve started to publish our software components at github.com/sipwise.
 This is still an on-going effort, which is done on a component-per-component basis.
 Please check back regularly for new projects to appear there, and feel free to fork them and send us pull requests.
 For development related questions, please subscribe to our SPCE-Dev Mailing-List at lists.sipwise.com/listinfo/spce-dev.

 What’s coming up next?

-The Sip:provider mr3.3.2 build is stabilisation/bugfixes build, so contains no new features.
-For the upcoming mr3.4.1, we’re preparing the system for a new LTS version, so it will mainly be optimisation and bug fixing.
-Nonetheless, we’re currently working on Event Detail Records (compared to Call Detail Records), so you could charge customers based on the features they are using instead of the calls, allowing for attractive product modelling.
+The mr3.3.2 build is stabilization/bugfixes build, so contains no new features.
+For the upcoming mr3.4.1 we’re preparing the system for a new LTS version, so it will mainly be optimization and bug fixing.
+Nonetheless, we’re currently working on Event Detail Records (compared to Call Detail Records), so you could charge customers based on the features they are using instead of the calls, allowing for attractive product modeling.
 Also, there will be some further enhancements to the REST-API, so any feedback on the current state is highly appreciated, as it is the first version we consider stable and feature-complete.
 The SOAP/XMLRPC API does not receive any new features anymore, so this is a good time to consider switching to the new API.

 We want to thank our PRO customers and the SPCE community for their feedback, bug reports and feature suggestions to make this release happen.
 We hope you enjoy using the mr3.3.2 build and keep your input coming.
 A big thank you also to all the developers of Kamailio, Sems and Prosody, who make it possible for us to provide an innovative and future-proof SIP/XMPP engine as the core of our platform!
 And last but not least a HUGE thank you to the Sipwise development team, who worked insanely hard to create this release.
 You are awesome!